Alimera Improves Capital Structure, Strengthens Balance Sheet and Extends Term Loan Facility

-/EIN News/ -- ATLANTA, March 27, 2023 (GLOBE NEWSWIRE) -- Alimera Sciences, Inc. (Nasdaq: ALIM) (“Alimera”), a global pharmaceutical company whose mission is to be invaluable to patients, physicians and partners concerned with retinal health and maintaining better vision longer, today announces a series of strategic transactions bolstering its balance sheet, extending its current term loan facility, and recovering value for common stockholders.
+ATLANTA, March 27, 2023 (GLOBE NEWSWIRE) -- Alimera Sciences, Inc. ALIM ("Alimera"), a global pharmaceutical company whose mission is to be invaluable to patients, physicians and partners concerned with retinal health and maintaining better vision longer, today announces a series of strategic transactions bolstering its balance sheet, extending its current term loan facility, and recovering value for common stockholders.
 Alimera also announces changes to its Board of Directors.

 On Friday, March 24, 2023, Alimera: